Today's Bible Reading: John 15

 When have you experienced the hatred, disdain, or rejection of the world?
 How does it feel to know that Jesus calls you his friend?
 Does it make you want an even closer friendship?
 What can you do today to be a fruitful branch, firmly connected to the vine?

-Father God, thank you for your care and desire to comfort me as I live in this world.
-Keep me firmly connected to the vine; help be avoid the temptation to connect to the world.
+Father God, thank you for your care and your desire to comfort me as I live in this world.
+Keep me firmly connected to the vine.
+Help me avoid the temptation to be tightly connected to the world.
 In Jesus' name I pray for strength and power, protection and faithfulness, Amen.